coteditor/CotEditor/CONTRIBUTING.md

 #### Localization for the App Store

 The CotEditor project is also asking for localization of descriptions on the Mac App Store.
 We have a separate repository for it at [coteditor/Documents-for-AppStore](https://github.com/coteditor/Documents-for-AppStore).
+If the Mac App Store supports your language, We’d appreciate it if you could localize this text as well.

 #### Hints on localization